Supplement your high school curriculum while earning college credit!

 Oglethorpe offers high school students with Junior or Senior standing two opportunities to enroll in undergraduate courses.
 There are several major differences with these programs.

-Dual enrollment student coursework earns both high school and college credit.
-The courses need to be approved by the high school as well as the Georgia Student Finance Commission.
-Click here for a list of these pre-approved courses.
-With this program, the state will pay for the tuition fee and Oglethorpe will cover the expense of required books.
-The student will be responsible for the application fee, and if appropriate the late fee.
+Dual enrollment coursework allows the student to earn both high school and college credit.
+The courses need to be approved by the student’s high school as well as the Georgia Student Finance Commission.
+See the list of pre-approved courses on the GA Futures website.
+The state of Georgia pays tuition fees and Oglethorpe University covers the cost of required books.
+The student will be responsible for application fees.

 The eligibility and admission criteria are the same for both programs, as are the application deadlines.

 The student must be enrolled in an accredited public/private high school or accredited home school program at the junior or senior level with a cumulative GPA of 3.4+ with proven rigor.
 Please complete a non-degree seeking application and provide these materials:

 - $75 application fee +

 *A student interview may be requested by the Office of Admission after application materials are submitted.